eclipse-archived/ceylon-lang.org/documentation/reference/operator/member.md

 ## Usage

-The left-associative, binary `.` operator is used to access the named member of the operators left-hand operand.
+The left-associative, binary `.` operator is used to  access the member named by the right hand operand from left-hand operand.
 For example:

     process.args;